JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 You have already requested your salary increase, and this is a way of reminding your manager what you requested so it's easy to find when they need to.

-I recommend stating the midpoint from your [market research](TKTK_URL) *before* your target salary so that the first number is a market number—a fact that is determined by external forces—and that should soften up your manager for your request.
+I recommend stating the midpoint from your [market research]({{ site.baseurl }}/book/value/your-market-value-in-your-industry/) *before* your target salary so that the first number is a market number—a fact that is determined by external forces—and that should soften up your manager for your request.
 Your request will seem much more reasonable when presented immediately after the market-set midpoint.

 <div class='ad-box'>
-<p><strong>Learn how to set your target salary:</strong> <a href="{{ site.baseurl }}/what-is-your-target-salary/">What is your target salary?</a></p>
+<p><strong>Learn how to set your target salary:</strong> <a href="{{ site.baseurl }}/book/raise/what-is-your-target-salary/">What is your target salary?</a></p>
 </div>

 ### 5. & 6.
 Accomplishments sections